openware/open-finance/docs/04_orders.md

 ## Bulk order

 Bulk order uses `create_bulk` method to send multiple orders within one request.
-Also, bulk order can be used to send different order types with one request. _We need to specify parsing order of orders inside the bulk order._
+Also, bulk orders can be used to send different order types with one request. _We need to specify parsing order of orders inside the bulk order._

-Example of the messages
+### Example of the messages

 Request: